holukas/bico/README.md

 The data block information that is used in code to convert binary to ASCII is given in `.dblock` files.
 Accompanying information can be found in the respective `.md` files in the same folder.

+## Installation
+- The file `environment.yml` can be used to install the conda environment that contains all required dependencies to run the script.
+- `bico` can be run via GUI, e.g. in the conda environment under Windows run
+  - `python.exe .\bico.py -g` (for this you need to be in the folder `bico/src` where the file `bico.py` is located)
+- or via CLI
+  - (more info coming soon)